n0mer/gradle-git-properties/README.md

 ## notes
 * Plugin requires Java 8+
 * There are known issues with gradle 5.1.x and 5.2.x (but not on other versions).
 See [Issue 128](https://github.com/n0mer/gradle-git-properties/issues/128)
+* Since gradle-git-properties v2.x, we requires jgit 5.x, this might cause some issues if you have other gradle plugin which uses jgit 1.4.x.
+In that case, you can use gradle-git-properties v1.5.x (instead of 2.x) which uses jgit 1.4.x.
+See issue https://github.com/n0mer/gradle-git-properties/issues/133 for more info about this plugin's dependencies

 ## usage